Jonathan Skinner

 Jonathan Skinner is a British author, journalist, and Baptist minister.
-He is also a minister at Widcombe Baptist Church in Bath, England.
+He was a minister at Widcombe Baptist Church in Bath, England.
 He has worked for the Universities and Colleges Christian Fellowship (UCCF).

 Skinner is a writer for the Evangelical Times, which is a monthly newspaper published in Britain and circulated around the world, with a readership of over 40,000 1.
 He writes on faith, social issues, politics, and religion.

 Skinner has a BSc degree in biochemistry and has taught science, working with students and discussing issues of science and faith.

 Skinner is married with four children, named Elizabeth, Thomas, Henry and Susannah.